Undetermined Associate Degree

 Since this is not a degree program, career possibilities are different for each individual.
 Career possibilities will depend on degree choice.

-The UC Clermont Colege campus is on 92 wooded acres located in Batavia, Ohio, in the heart of Clermont County.
-UC Clermont College is relatively small, and our faculty to student ratio is low.
-Small class sizes and personal interaction with faculty members create the ideal learning environment.
+The UC Clermont campus is located on 91 wooded acres in Batavia, Ohio, in the heart of Clermont County.
+Our faculty-to-student ratio is low.
+You will find small class sizes and personal interaction with your instructors create the ideal learning environment.
 Parking is convenient and at no additional charge.
 Plus, our tuition is the lowest of the UC colleges.